Prioritized Level Replay

 The function $h$ defines how differences in level scores translate into differences in prioritization.
 The temperature parameter $\beta$ allows us to tune how much $h(S)$ ultimately determines the resulting distribution.
 We make the design choice of using rank prioritization, for which $h(S_i) = 1/\text{rank}(S_i)$, where $\text{rank}(S_i)$ is the rank of level score $S_i$ among all scores sorted in descending order.
-We also experimented with proportional prioritization ($h(S_i)=S_i$), which performs comparably to rank prioritization, as well as greedy prioritization (the level with the highest score receives probability~$1$), which tends to perform worse.
+We also experimented with proportional prioritization ($h(S_i)=S_i$) as well as greedy prioritization (the level with the highest score receives probability~$1$), both of which tend to perform worse.